- Visa Categories

 - Your EAD in hand.

 - Your new I-20 from Duke in hand.
+Be sure there is a valid travel signature less than 6 months old.

 - Your job offer letter in hand.
 Be sure to provide your DVS advisor with your employment information so your SEVIS file will be up to date when you reenter the country.